 I connect most with product-driven founders who are fanatical about the world's need for their solution.
 For me, it is a luxury to work with some of the brightest minds who are challenging the status quo and building global businesses that solve problems for generations to come.

-Come talk to me about fintech, fly fishing, home automation, interior design and sous vide cooking.
+Come and talk to me about fintech, fly fishing, home automation, interior design and sous vide cooking.

 Fredrik and Simon